 In this blog post I will answer all the above questions.
 I used to overeat myself, and now I help people who struggle with both overeating and binge eating.

 My basic premise is simple: the technical definition of ‘binge eating’ doesn’t matter.
-If you are overeating in any amounts and your life is being significantly impacted, then you have a problem that needs to be appreciated.

 There are solutions out there, but you probably won’t be willing to actually dig deep and get the help you actually need unless you really appreciate – recognize, feel, and understand — the true depth of the problem in front of you.